truenicoco/slidge/README.rst

 but we target python specifically.
 At this point, only a `signald <https://gitlab.com/signald>`_-based gateway is available as a proof of concept.

+Another related project is `matterbridge <https://github.com/42wim/matterbridge>`, but this projects focuses on XMPP to take advantage of its amazing features when matterbridge is geared towards mattermost.

 `Docs (WIP) are here <https://slidge.readthedocs.io>`_.